Aquaculture Research – Hunting Squid CO2 Study

 Hunting squid slowed by rising carbon levels

-Scientists have found that high carbon dioxide levels cause squid to bungle attacks on their prey.
+Scientists in the aquaculture research for hunting squid CO2 study have found that high carbon dioxide levels cause squid to bungle attacks on their prey.

 PhD candidate Blake Spady from the ARC Centre of Excellence for Coral Reef Studies (Coral CoE) at James Cook University (JCU) led the investigation.
 He said that the oceans absorb more than one-quarter of all the excess carbon dioxide (CO2) released into the atmosphere by humans and this uptake of additional CO2 causes seawater to become more acidic.